jup-ag/space-station/labs/2-perpetual-exchange/3-jlp-pool.md

 ### Example Yield

-To provide an estimated perspective, you can calculate potential revenue by taking JUP's daily or weekly total volume and multiplying it by a fee percentage.
+To provide an estimated perspective, you can calculate potential revenue by taking Jupiter perpetual exchange's daily or weekly total volume and multiplying it by a fee percentage.
 For instance:

 * Total Daily Volume: 50 million
 * Fee Percentage: 0.1%